 “You did,” Gutter replied.

-Faolan’s eyes rolled to one side.
+Faolan’s eyes rolled.
 “I’m not typical.
 My friend I was telling you about, she told me that I’m too hard-headed for spells to work.
 Apparently, it runs in my family.”

 “Can you teach me?”